-This class includes pears that do not qualify for inclusion in the higher classes but satisfy the minimum requirements specified above.
+This class includes pears that do not qualify for inclusion in the higher classes but satisfy the minimum requirements specified in point A.

 The flesh must be free from major defects.

 The following defects may be allowed provided the pears retain their essential characteristics as regards the quality, the keeping quality and presentation.